zeromq/czmq/README.md

     CZMQ_EXPORT const char *
         zsys_ipv6_mcast_address (void);

+    //  Configure the automatic use of pre-allocated FDs when creating new sockets.
+    //  If 0 (default), nothing will happen.
+Else, when a new socket is bound, the
+    //  system API will be used to check if an existing pre-allocated FD with a
+    //  matching port (if TCP) or path (if IPC) exists, and if it does it will be
+    //  set via the ZMQ_USE_FD socket option so that the library will use it
+    //  instead of creating a new socket.
+    CZMQ_EXPORT void
+        zsys_set_auto_use_fd (int auto_use_fd);

+    //  Return use of automatic pre-allocated FDs for zsock instances.
+    CZMQ_EXPORT int
+        zsys_auto_use_fd (void);

     //  Set log identity, which is a string that prefixes all log messages sent
     //  by this process.
 The log identity defaults to the environment variable
     //  ZSYS_LOGIDENT, if that is set.